 » Nursing (AD) Program «

-The three paths to an Associate in Science Degree in Nursing, summarized below, follow the same Nursing Program Plan.
+The three paths to an Associate in Science Degree in Nursing, summarized below, follow the same Nursing Program Plan, listed above.

 Generic 2-Year AD ProgramThe associate degree nurse is prepared to practice nursing in situations involving direct patient care, most frequently in the hospital or long-term care facility.
 Graduates are prepared to function as defined in Minnesota Statutes by: